Slashdot

 I say drop the horrible Gnome 3 and use Mate or Cinnamon instead.

 By the way, ever since Gnome 3 / Unity because the standard on many distros, I no longer felt the inclination to use Linux anymore.
-I felt that Ubuntu
+I felt that Ubuntu, Fedora, and others have abandoned their existing user base.
+And they do not care what their users think either.

+Microsoft realized they made a mistake with Windows 8.0/8.1 and came out with Windows 10.

 Basic Text Editor: ???
 (Score:5, Funny)